On-land Programs and COVID Safety Protocols. Learn More

 • If at all possible, set up a dedicated space for the retreat where you have reliable internet access (a direct EtherNet connection is best, or a strong WiFi signal).

 • Find a place for walking meditation.
 This might include walking around the block or in a hallway or larger room.
-It is preferable not to have to navigate street crossings or traffic.
+It is best not to have to navigate street crossings or traffic.

-• Print this document prior to the retreat to keep it handy.
+• Bookmark this page to keep it handy.

-2. Considerations for Mindful Movement (Yoga or Qigong) Practice [if applicable for your retreat]
+Setting up for Mindful Movement (Yoga or Qigong) Practice

 For Yoga: